View Michael Joyce's Obituary on TheDay.com and share memories

 |

+Michael was involved with the Jordan Firehouse Department in his youth.
+He also enjoyed spending his spare time at the East Lyme Gun Club.
+He deeply loved his grandchildren.
+He had a passion for restoring his 1923 Ford Model T. He prided himself in remodeling and constructing wherever help was needed.
+His best attribute to many was his gift to talk and give advice to all.

+Mr. Joyce is survived by his fiancée Joann Tiffany of Waterford; his sons, Michael Joyce II, and his wife Daniela of Westerly and two grandchildren, Michael and Ava; and son Matthew Joyce of Boston.
+He is also survived by his brother Peter Joyce of Ariz.; and nieces and nephews.
+He is predeceased by his brother Howard Joyce.

 A Procession will assemble at 9 a.m.
-Monday, Dec.
-30, 2019, at Fulton-Theroux Funeral Home, 181 Ocean Ave., New London, for a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
+Monday, December 30, 2019 at Fulton-Theroux Funeral Home, 181 Ocean Ave., New London for a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
 Interment will follow in his beloved Jordan Cemetery, Waterford.
 Calling Hours will be held from 3 until 6 p.m.
 Sunday, Dec.
 29, 2019, in the funeral home.

-A full obituary will run in a future edition of The Day.